faucetsdn/udmi/docs/specs/gateway.md

 Proxy devices are those that have a logical cloud device entry (in a registry), and are associated (bound) to a particular gateway.
-On-prem, the device itself talks a local protocol (e.g. BacNET), but does not have a direct cloud connection.
+On-prem, the device itself talks a local protocol (e.g. BACnet), but does not have a direct cloud connection.

 ### config